TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 Install Docker:
 ```
-# Install Docker
+# Install the official docker-ce package
 sudo curl -sSL https://get.docker.com/ | sh
 # Start Docker
 sudo systemctl start docker
 ```
-Install nvidia-docker (NVIDIA GPU-enabled docker) for your Linux platform by following the [installation instructions](https://github.com/NVIDIA/nvidia-docker) of the nvidia-docker repository (For CentOS/RHEL, follow the instructions using the official `docker-ce` package).
+Install nvidia-docker for your Linux platform by following the [installation instructions](https://github.com/NVIDIA/nvidia-docker) of the nvidia-docker repository.
+On CentOS/RHEL, you should follow section "CentOS 7 (docker-ce), RHEL 7.4/7.5 (docker-ce), Amazon Linux 1/2" of the repository, and not section "CentOS 7 (docker), RHEL 7.4/7.5 (docker)".

 Build the docker image from the [Dockerfile](/Plugins/Server/Dockerfile):
 ```